2.1.14 Senior Staff

 5. Senior Staff Administrative Review

-- Written Statement - If the issue is not resolved by this discussion, the Senior Staff employee may present their concern in writing to the cognizant Dean, Vice President, Vice Provost, or Provost within one week of the notice of termination.
-The Dean, Vice President, Vice Provost, Provost or their designee shall consider the issue, make whatever disposition they deem appropriate, and respond to the employee in writing within one week of receiving the written concern from the Senior Staff employee.
+The Senior Staff employee may present their concern in writing to the cognizant Dean, Vice President, President, Vice Provost, or Provost within one week of the notice of termination.
+The Dean, Vice President, President, Vice Provost, Provost or their designee shall consider the issue, make whatever disposition they deem appropriate, and respond to the employee in writing within one week of receiving the written concern from the Senior Staff employee.

 Copies of requests for administrative review and dispositions shall be sent to the Vice President for Human Resources.